larselona/setup-new-wordpress-installation-on-raspberry-pi/README.md

 # WordPress Site Setup Script

 This project contains a Bash script for automating the setup of a new WordPress site on a Linux server.
 It configures WordPress with sensible defaults, sets up a new Apache virtual host, creates a MySQL database, and optionally installs a set of recommended plugins.
-Additionally, it generates a cleanup script for each installation to easily reverse the setup.
+Additionally, it now supports the creation of a staging environment alongside the production site and generates a cleanup script for each installation to easily reverse the setup.

 ## Features